developer-portal/content/tools/virtualization/offloading-domain-tty-output-to-console-with-custom-kernel-initramfs-images.md

 # Offloading domain TTY output to console with custom kernel/initramfs images

+## Introduction

+In a headless virtual machine hosts accessible by SSH, the activities on a virtual machines can be discovered by offloading the console prompts on the current TTY.
+This is a great alternative to setting up SSH inside the virtual machine or connecting to the virtual machine via VNC or SPICE.

+## Steps

 1. Navigate to the `/boot` directory of the Fedora installation of the host to grab some kernel and initramfs images.
    ```console
    $ cd /boot